 One of only two types of therapies recommended for alcohol and/or drugs users by NICE, the UK’s official health intervention advisers.
-The most well known of these in the substance use sector focuses on a daily ritual in which the couple reaffirm and reinforce the user’s intention to that day stay drug-free/sober, together with techniques for promoting positive activities and improving communication.
-This collection of analyses on a promising approach starts with those most recently added or updated.
+The most well known variant in the substance use sector focuses on a daily ritual in which the couple reaffirm and reinforce the user’s intention to that day stay drug-free/sober, together with techniques for promoting positive activities and communication.
+A collection starting with the analyses most recently added or updated, totalling today 12 documents.

 Click blue titles to view full text in a new window